 Here is an update on various indicators that are supposed to predict and/or depict economic activity.
 These indicators have been discussed in previous blog posts:

-A chart of the WLI Growth since 2000, from Doug Short's blog of November 18 titled "ECRI Recession Watch: Decline in Growth Index Continues to Moderate" :
+A chart of the WLI, Gr. since 2000, from Doug Short’s blog of November 23 titled “ECRI Weekly Leading Index: Index Rises, Growth Diminishes” :

 I post various indicators and indices because I believe they should be carefully monitored.
 However, as those familiar with this blog are aware, I do not necessarily agree with what they depict or imply.

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 1402.29 as this post is written